Taskgraph Overview

 Kinds

 Generation starts with “kinds”.
 These are yaml files that denote groupings of tasks that are loosely related to one another.
 For example, in Gecko there are build and test kinds.
-Each kind has its own directory under taskcluster/ci which contains a kind.yml file.
+Each kind has its own directory under taskcluster/kinds which contains a kind.yml file.

 For more information on kinds, see Taskgraph’s kind documentation.
 For a list of available kinds in mozilla-central, see the kinds reference.